meisterplayer/ui-customui/README.md

     The type of event, that was emitted from the DOM.
 Examples include `"mouseover"` or `"click"`.
 This is always the same as the `<eventtype>` part of the eventName.
 - **meister** :: *Meister*
     Reference to the meister instance the event was emitted on.

+#### Option: Directives ####

+Directives are meant for more complex (but functionally 'standard') events.
+Currently the events that trigger hiding the UI have been refactored into an autoHideShow Directive.
+If you create your own template and want the controls to auto-hide (and show when the mouse enters the player) you should put `data-mstr-directive="autoHideShow"` on the node you want the events triggered upon.

+In the end using directives will provide you with a very flexible way to handle stuff in the UI, mostly events, but you can implement your own methods.
+A directive will be able to access the meister-instance and the HtmlUI-configuration.

+##### autoHideShow #####

+The default template handles auto-hiding using the autoHideShow-directive.
+It triggers custom Meister events;

+`uiEvent:hideControls`
+`uiEvent:showControls`
+`uiEvent:hideCursor`
+`uiEvent:showCursor`

+The HtmlUi plugin handles those events by adding `config.hiddenClassName` to the controls; which hides the UI with css.
+If no `config.hiddenClassName` is set it defaults to `.mstr-hide-controls`.
+If you have your own template and use the autoHideShow-directive and do not want to use `mstr-hide-controls` you should set `config.hiddenClassName` to something of your liking.